backtest-kit

 const exitSide = position === "long" ? "sell" : "buy";

-await createLimitOrderAndWait(exchange, symbol, entrySide, qty, openPrice);
+await createLimitOrderAndWait(exchange, symbol, entrySide, qty, openPrice, { positionSide });

-await exchange.createOrder(symbol, "limit", exitSide, qty, tpPrice, { reduceOnly: true });
+await exchange.createOrder(symbol, "limit", exitSide, qty, tpPrice, { reduceOnly: true, positionSide });

 }